 11. Taku Glacier

-For travelers visiting the city of Juneau, there are many things to see and do while they are here!
+For travelers visiting the city of Juneau, there are many things to see and do here!
 These range from quirky to breathtaking: the Taku Glacier is a sight for people to enjoy on their visit; it is over 50 kilometers long and was created during a previous ice age.

 Here are some things to know about the Taku Glacier: